X-616/X-616/README.md

 P.S.
 I’ve uploaded two of my custom scripts for those interested:
 ​🖥️ X-1 Console (Bash): A professional Termux management dashboard for automating system tasks, monitoring resources in real-time, and managing packages via a sleek TUI.

-​🛡️ Phishing Checker (Python): A security tool that extracts URLs from text and performs deep heuristic analysis and live SSL/HTTP checks to identify malicious links.
+​🛡️scripts Phishing Checker (Python): A security tool that extracts URLs from text and performs deep heuristic analysis and live SSL/HTTP checks to identify malicious links.

+📜 🛡️scripts customize the Termux app by changing its icon and name.
+The customized APK will function exactly like the original Termux.

 ​If there is enough interest, I will be posting them here soon!

 ##  -->   --> 🔭 🎮 📱 💻 👩🏻‍💻 🔎 📐